-With summer just a few weeks away, many homeowners are expected to utilize their air conditioning units to keep their indoors comfortable.
+With summer approaching, many homeowners are expected to utilize their air conditioning units to keep their indoors comfortable.
 Even so, many still resort to opening their windows during hot days to achieve a cooler home.
 Some, however, firmly believe in closing them instead.
 Which one is better, then?

-Woodbridge Home Exteriors, your local source of vinyl windows, shed light on the matter in today’s article.
+Woodbridge Home Solutions, your local source of vinyl windows, shed light on the matter in today’s article.

 Insulation Is Key